immanencenow/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

--m	Displays the names as a comma-separated list. (could be useful for
+`-m`	Displays the names as a comma-separated list. (could be useful for lists, dictionaries etc. in Python)
+`-u`	Displays files by the file access time
+`-r`	Displays files in reverse order
+`-g`	Displays the long format listing, but exclude the owner name `-o`	Displays the long format listing, but excludes group name.

 ---